-If Non-Registered Shareholders wish to vote online at the Meeting, they are required to (i) insert their own name in the space provided on the voting instruction form provided by the Intermediary to appoint themselves as proxyholder and follow the signature and return instructions of their Intermediary, and (ii) register themselves as a proxyholder, by contacting TSX Trust Company, no later than June 7, 2024 at 10:00 a.m.
+If Non-Registered Shareholders wish to vote online at the Meeting or have a representative (other than Dino Bianco or Michael Keays) attend and vote their Common Share online as their proxyholder, they are required to (i) insert their name or the name of their representative, as applicable in the blank space provided on the voting instruction form provided by the Intermediary and return the VIF in accordance with the instructions of their Intermediary, and (ii) register themselves or the representative as a proxyholder, by contacting TSX Trust Company, no later than June 18, 2025 at 10:00 a.m.
 (Eastern Time), to obtain a control number which will permit the Non-Registered Shareholder to vote as a proxyholder online at the Meeting.
 Instructions on how to log-in and vote at the online Meeting are set out above under Registered Shareholders - How to Attend and Vote at the Virtual Meeting.